 Of course, one option is to use Shopify itself for fulfillment.
 In June 2019, Shopify announced that it will be offering its own fulfillment network to compete with Amazon.
 This may be a very good option for some companies, as Shopify has a lot of data on the inventory and order histories of its customers.
 However, some believe that this may not be the best thing for Shopify to do in the long run.
 First and foremost, Shopify hasn’t recorded a profit in its main line of business, which is quite troubling for many investors.
 Second, launching into another altogether different business segment is very risky, especially when the business they’re jumping into is not only highly competitive but also very low margin business.
 With all of these factors, it may not be the best option to partner with Shopify for fulfillment.
 Luckily, there are a number of alternatives.

 One place to search for fulfillment companies that integrate with Shopify is on the Shopify site itself.
 They currently have 29 different apps dedicated to helping small businesses with fulfillment.
 Each app is reviewed on the 5-star system and when you click on the icon, you get a brief run-down of what they’re about.
+These apps represent a Shopify fulfillment partner.

 Not every app will be appropriate for every industry.
 That’s why it’s critical you do your homework prior to taking the leap with any individual option.

-Another great spot to look for information on fulfillment companies is the shopify discussion forums.
+Another great spot to look for information on 3PL fulfillment companies for Shopify is the shopify discussion forums.
 There are pages and pages on fulfillment.
 This is a powerful way to search for the best companies because you’ll get opinions and ideas from other “fellow” Shopify merchants, which could potentially be worth its weight in gold.

 If you can’t find what you are looking for, you can always start your own thread and check it periodically for comments – but be careful.
 Sometimes professional fulfillment companies will create or answer posts, so you have to be a discerning judge of the comments.
 In order to view the forum, you have to create an account and log in.